Sawfish: In aquariums

 Atlantis Paradise Island became the world's first place to breed a member of this family in captivity, when smalltooth sawfish pups were born in 2012.

 Sawfish are popular in public aquariums, but require very large tanks.
 In a review of 10 North American and European public aquariums that kept sawfish, their tanks were all very large and ranged from about 1500000 to 24200000 L. Individuals in public aquariums often function as "ambassadors" for sawfish and their conservation plight.
 In captivity they are quite robust, appear to grow faster than their wild counterparts (perhaps due to consistent access to food).
 Some individuals have lived for decades, but breeding them has proven difficult.
 In 2012, four smalltooth sawfish pups were born at Atlantis Paradise Island in the Bahamas and, in 2023, another three were born at SeaWorld Orlando in Florida; these remain the only times a member of this family has been successfully bred in captivity.
-Unsuccessful breeding attempts had taken place earlier at the same facility, including a miscarriage in 2003.
+Unsuccessful breeding attempts had taken place earlier at Atlantis Paradise Island, including a miscarriage in 2003.
 Nevertheless, it is hoped that this success may be the first step in a captive breeding program for the threatened sawfish.
 It is speculated that seasonal variations in water temperature, salinity and photoperiod are necessary to encourage breeding.
 Artificial insemination, as already practiced with a few captive sharks, is also being considered.
 Tracking studies indicate that if sawfish are released to the wild after spending a period in captivity (for example, if they outgrow their exhibit), they rapidly adopt a movement pattern similar to that of fully wild sawfish.

 Among the five sawfish species, only the four Pristis species are known to be kept in public aquariums.
 The most common is the largetooth sawfish, with studbooks including 16 individuals in North America in 2014, 5 individuals in Europe in 2013 and 13 individuals in Australia in 2017; this was followed by the green sawfish, with 13 individuals in North America, and 6 in Europe.
 Both of these species are also kept at public aquariums in Asia, and the only captive dwarf sawfish are in Japan.
 In 2014, studbooks included 12 smalltooth sawfish in North America, and the only ones kept elsewhere are at a public aquarium in Colombia.